sireniaeu/manatee.docs/methods.md

 The Context Actions (`/ContextAction`) endpoint can be used to execute actions in the active session of a running Manatee.

 {% method %}
-##
+## Perform

-My first method exposes how to print a message in JavaScript and Go.
+The Perform method executes a named action/flow given that the arguments match

 {% sample lang="js" %}
 Here is how to print a message to `stdout` using JavaScript.